gnulag/gnulag.net/README.md

 * **belzurix**: Comrade general.
 Has the irc equivalent of nuclear weapons. 𓂸 Resident changeling. **☭** sleeper cell.
 Wishes to establish GNUSSR.
 Suffers when something costs >0.001$.
 * **Rolfe**: Farm fresh Idaho potato.
 Waifu supplier.
 Insists her stuffed toy collection doesn't come alive when you're asleep.
 Dabbles in rule34 involving extra long moustaches.
 * **random-nick**: Impossible to annoy, resident Common Lisp shill.
 Rekts any other lisp dialect that appears in the dicussion.
+* **Romanson**: Not roman, but son.
+Somewhere in a shitty 3rd world cuntry.
+Been bitching about not having a bio while being a bio student.
+The absolute botman.
 ## Regulars Emeritus :(

 * **Crocodillian**: Resident weed smoker.
 Is into good music.
 Codes C (allegedly).
 Also has a history of Perl programming (which he regrets).
 Owns 420 core workstation that everyone's jealous of.